 For South Asian weddings, a modest salwar kameez (tunic with loose pants) or a saree draped conservatively works well.
 A lehenga-choli, which consists of a long skirt with a matching top, is also a popular choice.
 When attending Middle Eastern celebrations, an embellished abaya (long robe-like dress) or a modest evening gown with a matching wrap makes an excellent choice.
 West African Muslim celebrations frequently feature colorful traditional outfits made from local fabrics like brocade or wax prints.

-If you’re unfamiliar with these cultural garments, a modest western formal dress with appropriate coverage remains a respectful choice.
+If you’re unfamiliar with these cultural garments, a modest Western formal dress with appropriate coverage remains a respectful choice.
 Floor-length gowns with sleeves or elegant pantsuits paired with a beautiful scarf can work wonderfully.
 Silk dresses paired with heavy pullovers are ideal for enhancing the overall aesthetic, especially during significant wedding celebrations.

 Accessories for Women